samvera/samvera.github.io/pages/hydra/developer_resources/building-searches.md

 tags: [development_resources]
 ---

+### Overview

+Blacklight generates `app/models/search_builder.rb` into your application.
+It defaults to including `Blacklight::Solr::SearchBuilderBehavior` which are functions that allow Blacklight to talk to Solr (vs another search engine).
+Hydra generates `include Hydra::AccessControlsEnforcement` for filtering searches by access (groups & users).
+Finally Hyrax generates `include Hyrax::SearchFilters` which overrides the Hydra filters and allows users with the admin role to see all documents.

+Hyrax then sets the `blacklight_config.config.search_builder_class = Hyrax::CatalogSearchBuilder` in the catalog controller.
+This enables the public search to not show works that are suppressed (in workflow) and to find a work if an attached file matches the search query.

 ### Search Builders

-Building searches is core to any Blacklight app.
+Building searches is a core component of any Blacklight app.
 The app/search_builders/ directory contains our Search Builders, originally so-named because the class design followed a Builder pattern.
 Builder setter methods return the object itself when invoked, so that invocations can be chained, like:

 ```ruby
 builder = Blacklight::SearchBuilder.new(processor_chain, scope)